jundalisay/spblist/content/en/research/smith/simple-life-of-adam-smith/chapter-5.md

 Because it would revive personal differences which should remain in oblivion.
 Consequently, our knowledge of its contents is confined to the few sentences which Stewart quoted as a valuable evidence of the progress of Smith’s political ideas at that early period.
 From this small fragment of his discourse, he presents the doctrine of natural liberty in a more extreme form than it came to wear after 20 years more of thought in the Wealth of Nations.

-Stewart says that many of the most important opinions in the Wealth of Nations are detailed in this document, but he cites only the following= —
+Stewart says that many of the most important opinions in the Wealth of Nations are detailed in this document, but he cites only the following:

 “Man is generally considered by statesmen and projectors as the materials of political mechanics.
 Projectors disturb nature in her operations on human affairs.
-She should be left alone and be given her fair play in the pursuit of her ends that she may establish her own designs..
+She should be left alone and be given her fair play in the pursuit of her ends that she may establish her own designs.

-Not more than the following are needed to carry a state to the highest degree of affluence from the lowest barbarism= peace, easy taxes, and a tolerable administration of justice.
+Not more than the following are needed to carry a state to the highest degree of affluence from the lowest barbarism:
+- peace,
+- easy taxes, and
+- a tolerable administration of justice.

 All the rest are brought about by the natural course of things.

-All governments are unnatural if they= force things into another channel, or try to arrest [Pg 63]the progress of society.
+All governments are unnatural if they:
+- force things into another channel, or
+- try to arrest [Pg 63]the progress of society.

 To support themselves, they are obliged to be oppressive and tyrannical..

-Many of the opinions in this paper is treated of at length in some lectures which= I still have by me, and were written in the hand of a clerk who left my service six years ago.
+Many of the opinions in this paper is treated of at length in some lectures which:
+I still have by me, and
+were written in the hand of a clerk who left my service six years ago.
 They have all of been the constant subjects of my lectures since I first taught Mr. Craigie’s class the first winter I spent in Glasgow down to this day without any considerable variations.